What kinds of maps do you make?

 Can you build custom maps?

 Yes, I can!
+I'm currently offering Custom Wayfinder Maps, which take less than two weeks to design and build.
 I’ve been doing commissions for a number of years and found the process described below to work well.
-Topographical maps typically take less than 6 weeks to design and build, while Wayfinder maps take less than 2 weeks.

-- If you are interested in a custom map, please send me a message with the area and style (Topographical or Wayfinder) you are interested in.
+- If you are interested in a custom map, please send me a message with the area you are interested in.

 - I will create a mock-up pdf of the map and send it to you for your review.
 See below for an example of what a mock-up and the finished product looks like.